wikimedia/operations-puppet/modules/stdlib/README.md

 ##### `match`

 Specifies a regular expression to compare against existing lines in the file; if a match is found, it is replaced rather than adding a new line.
-A regex comparison is performed against the line value, and if it does not match, an exception is raised.

 Values: String containing a regex.